ewolff/service-mesh-primer/manuscript/04-Example.md

 all Kubernetes resources that belong to Istio itself.

 The sidecars contain the proxies.
-Istio routes all traffic between the microservice through these proxies as described in [chapter 2](#chapter-what).
+Istio routes all traffic between the microservices through these proxies as described in [chapter 2](#chapter-what).

 ## Monitoring with Prometheus and Grafana {#section-example-monitoring}

-As mentioned in [section 2.1](#section-why-monitoring), a service mesh provide basic monitoring information without any additional effort.
+As mentioned in [section 2.1](#section-why-monitoring), a service mesh provides basic monitoring information without any additional effort.
 Istio includes *[Prometheus](https://prometheus.io/)* to store metrics for analysis.
-Istio also includes *[Grafana](https://grafana.com/)*; a tools for the analysis of the metrics.
+Istio also includes *[Grafana](https://grafana.com/)*, a tool for the analysis of the metrics.

 Of course, this approach supports only metrics that the proxy can